h19overflow/diagram_maker/README.md

 1. **State Management**: LangGraph outputs dictionaries even when initialized with Pydantic BaseModel.
 All nodes handle both dict and object access patterns.

+2. **Embedding Model**: The application uses Amazon Titan Embeddings v2 (`amazon.titan-embed-text-v2:0`) for all vector operations:
+   - 1024-dimensional embeddings optimized for production workloads
+   - Cloud-based API calls via AWS Bedrock (no local model files)
+   - Parallel batch processing with ThreadPoolExecutor for efficient embedding generation
+   - Automatic retry and error handling for robust operation

-2. **Parallel Execution**:
+3. **Parallel Execution**:
    - Retrieval node uses `asyncio.gather` for parallel document searches
    - Helper populating node uses `loop.run_in_executor` for parallel agent calls
+   - Embedding generation uses ThreadPoolExecutor for concurrent API calls

-3. **Error Handling**: Each node returns `error_message` in state, and routing functions check for errors before proceeding.
+4. **Error Handling**: Each node returns `error_message` in state, and routing functions check for errors before proceeding.

-4. **Agent Response Extraction**: Both orchestrator and helper agents extract `structured_response` from the agent's dictionary output (which contains both `messages` and `structured_response`).
+5. **Agent Response Extraction**: Both orchestrator and helper agents extract `structured_response` from the agent's dictionary output (which contains both `messages` and `structured_response`).

-5. **Similarity Score Normalization**: FAISS distance scores are normalized to 0-1 similarity range using `1.0 / (1.0 + distance)`.
+6. **Similarity Score Normalization**: FAISS distance scores are normalized to 0-1 similarity range using `1.0 / (1.0 + distance)`.
+This normalization works with Titan v2's 1024-dimensional embeddings.

+7. **Chunking Strategy**: Documents are chunked with a minimum of 2048 tokens per chunk, optimized for Titan v2's embedding capabilities.
+Smaller chunks are automatically merged to meet the minimum requirement.

-6. **Mermaid Diagram Generation**: The `helper_populating_node` automatically generates Mermaid flowchart syntax from `IRSDiagramResponse`, using different node shapes based on hierarchy levels and including descriptions in node labels.
+8. **Mermaid Diagram Generation**: The `helper_populating_node` automatically generates Mermaid flowchart syntax from `IRSDiagramResponse`, using different node shapes based on hierarchy levels and including descriptions in node labels.
 The diagram is automatically saved to a `.mmd` file in the `Docs/` directory with the file path stored in `GraphState.mermaid_filepath`.

-7. **Special Character Handling**: Labels containing parentheses, brackets, or other special characters are automatically wrapped in quotes to prevent Mermaid parsing errors.
+9. **Special Character Handling**: Labels containing parentheses, brackets, or other special characters are automatically wrapped in quotes to prevent Mermaid parsing errors.
 This ensures valid syntax even when node titles or descriptions contain characters like `(NF4)`, `[text]`, etc.

 ## Project Structure